New York school bus driver accused of driving drunk with kids on board due in court

-SOMERS, New York (WABC) -- A New York school bus driver is due in court, accused of driving the bus packed with students while drunk.
+SOMERS, New York (WABC) -- A New York school bus driver accused of driving a bus packed with students while drunk is due in court Monday.

 Police say 61-year-old William Mendez was transporting students from Somers Intermediate School in Westchester County on December 9 when those on the bus, operated by Royal Coach Line, reported to their parents that the driver was acting strange, skipping stops and driving erratically.